jhuppe/jQuery2/README.md

 *A note on archiving*
 A lot of times when writing software we don't necessarily want to delete things all out.
-Sometimes a user will accidently delete something, and if we are actually obliterating things then that deleted thing is now gone forever.
+Sometimes a user will accidentally delete something, and if we are actually obliterating things then that deleted thing is now gone forever.
 Doing what is called a "soft delete" is often a good thing to do.

 Think of our archived ID like a soft delete.
 We could make it disappear to the user, but if there is a case where they made a mistake it's still accessible.